cargomail-org/grip/README.md

 ## Identity Propagation

 In most security concepts and mechanisms, the user's security context propagation stops at the IdP/Client security domain boundaries.
-In end-to-end identity propagation, the user's security context is extended to the RS, as illustrated in Figure&nbsp;1.
+In end-to-end identity propagation, the user's security context is extended to the RS across security domain boundaries, as illustrated in Figure&nbsp;1.

 ![Model](./images/identity_propagation_model.svg)